LWGO/LWGO.github.io/_posts/2020-01-18-finally-a-free-and-awesome-personal-blog-experience.md

 A personal blog is a great project to mess around with, especially since it's allegedly the best way show off your professional skillz™ if you're in tech.

 As you can see, this blog is a minimalist, poorly-coded bastardization of an example.
-But I'm oddly proud of it because it's mine, goddamnit.
+But I'm oddly proud of it (because it's mine, goddammit).

 That said, I've turned the corner this year.
-I finally found the combination of free services to host & edit it completely (Forestry.io, Jekyll, and Github pages)
+I finally found the combination of free services to host & edit it completely painlessly (Forestry.io, Jekyll, and Github pages).

-Since first starting to mess with a personal blog in 2017, I never wanted to pay Wordpress or Posthaven $5 a month, because I'm super cheap and I already felt I was shelling out for my custom domain.
-Part of the problem was also that I should have been able to host my blog for free on HubSpot (because I work there), but there were too many power / custom features standing in my way to be able to get a simple, "just words" theme setup I liked.
+Since first starting to mess with a personal blog in 2017, I never wanted to pay Wordpress or Posthaven $5 a month, because I'm super cheap.
+I already felt I was shelling out for my custom domain, why pay even more?

+Part of the problem was also that I should have been able to host this blog for free on HubSpot (because I work there), but there were too many power / custom features standing in my way.
+I wanted to be able to get a simple, "just words" theme setup I liked, and I couldn't get there.
 (Here's hoping that changes in 2020.)

 So I gave a static site on Jekyll and Github Pages a try.
 It took a little fiddling, but it's pretty straightforward and allowed me to learn some HTML/CSS without actually needing to make the template myself.
 So I'd done it. * A wild blog appeared *.